MetaMask/metamask-sdk/packages/sdk-multichain/README.md

   extensionId: 'your-extension-id'
 });

-// Or connect using existing provider (e.g., EIP-6963)
+// Or connect using an EIP-1193 provider await multichain.connect({
-await multichain.connect({
   provider: window.ethereum
 });